-Parallel Port Problems Action Parallel port cannot be Verify that: accessed.
-1. Each port is assigned a unique address.
+Parallel Port Problems Action Parallel port cannot be accessed.
+Verify that: 1.
+Each port is assigned a unique address.
 The parallel-port adapter, if you added one, is properly installed and firmly seated.
-Refer to Installing Options in Your Personal Computer for instructions on adding adapters.
+Refer to Installing Options in Your IntelliStation Z Pro for instructions on adding adapters.
 If the problem cannot be isolated and corrected, have the computer serviced.
-Serial Port Problems Action Serial port cannot be Verify that: accessed.
+Serial Port 1 Problems Action Serial port 1 cannot be Verify that: accessed.
 1. Each port is assigned a unique address.
-2. The serial-port adapter, if you added one, is properly installed and firmly seated.
-Refer to Installing Options in Your Personal Computer for instructions on adding adapters.
+The serial-port adapter, if you added one, is properly installed and firmly seated.
+Refer to Installing Options in Your IntelliStation Z Pro for instructions on adding adapters.
 If the problem cannot be isolated and corrected, have the computer serviced.
+Serial Port 2 Problems Action Serial port 2 cannot be Verify that: accessed.
+1. The infrared port is disabled.
+Note: Serial port 2 and the infrared port share system resources.
+If the infrared port is enabled, serial port 2 cannot be accessed.
+2. Each port is assigned a unique address.
+3. The serial-port adapter, if you added one, is properly installed and firmly seated.
+Refer to Installing Options in Your IntelliStation Z Pro for instructions on adding adapters.
+If the problem cannot be isolated and corrected, have the computer serviced.

 Printer Problems Action The printer does not Verify that: work.
 1. The printer is turned on and is online.
 The printer signal cable is securely connected to the correct parallel, serial, or USB port on the computer.
-(Refer to "External Connectors" on page 10 for the location of the parallel, serial, and USB ports.)
+(Refer to "Connectivity" on page 11 for the location of the parallel, serial, and USB ports.)
 Note: Non-IBM printer signal cables might cause unpredictable problems.
 3. You have assigned the printer port correctly in your operating system or application program.
 4. You have assigned the printer port correctly in the Configuration/Setup Utility program.
-(For instructions on using the Configuration/Setup Utility program, refer to "Configuring Your Computer" on page 22.)
+(For instructions on using the Configuration/Setup Utility program, refer to "Configuring Your Computer" on page 37.)
 If the problem persists, run the tests described in the documentation that comes with your printer.
 If the problem cannot be isolated and corrected, have the computer and printer serviced.
 Software Problem Action Is your software program OK?
-To determine if problems are caused by installed software, verify that: Your computer has the minimum memory requirements needed to use the software.
+To determine if problems are caused by installed software, verify that: 1.
+Your computer has the minimum memory requirements needed to use the software.
 Refer to the information supplied with the software to verify memory requirements.
 Note: If you have just installed an adapter or memory, you might have a memory address conflict.
 2. The software is designed to operate on your computer.
 3. Other software works on your computer.
 4. The software you are using works on another computer.
 If you received any error messages while using the software program, refer to the information supplied with the software for a description of the messages and solutions to the problem.
 If the problem cannot be isolated and corrected, have the computer serviced.